Skip to Main Content

 There are two main types of permanent life insurance, although each type also has subtypes:

 • Whole life insurance: Whole life insurance is a relatively simple type of life insurance.
-The policy lasts a lifetime so long as you continue to pay the premiums.
+The policy features fixed premiums that won't change over time and is designed to last your entire life (maximum coverage ages range from 95 to 121 years old).
 Whole life policies typically earn cash value at a set interest rate.
+They may also be eligible for dividends.

 • Universal life insurance: Universal life insurance provides a level of flexibility when it comes to your life insurance.
 You may have the option to adjust your death benefit or premium amount.
 Universal life also accumulates cash value, although the interest rate may vary depending on the market.